Bhutan national under-17 football team: History

 Two months later the under-17 team travelled to Kuwait for the qualifying rounds of the 2014 AFC U-16 Championship.
 An opening 4–2 defeat to Lebanon was lent some respectability with two goals in injury time at the end of the game from Samten Norbu and Nawang Tshering, marking the first time in their history that the team had managed to score more than a single goal in a game.
 The remainder of the tournament was entirely forgettable for Bhutan.
 Their next match against Tajikistan resulted in a record 12–0 defeat, Tajik forward Rustam Tolibov scored a hat trick in the first hour, only to be replaced by fellow forward Sobirdzhon Gulyakov, who went on to score a further four goals himself in the remaining thirty minutes.
 The remaining two games saw further heavy defeats for Bhutan, 5–0 against the hosts Kuwait and 8–1 against India.
 This meant that for the fourth time in four attempts, Bhutan not only failed to qualify for the competition proper, but returned home without a single point.
 The only positive note to take from the tournament was Yoesel Dorji's goal against India meant that their three goals in total was their best ever attacking performance in any competition to date.

+Technical staff

 Current squad

 The following players were named for the 2014 AFC U-16 Championship qualification matches that took place in Kuwait in September 2013: